 Eleven cities in the County provide curb-to-curb or door-to-door service to seniors or people with disabilities aged 18 and older.
 In addition, some form of subsidized taxi program is available countywide.
 And many cities, sometimes in partnership with local community-based organizations, also provide travel training programs, volunteer driver programs, and/or shuttle services.
 Increasingly, cities are following nationwide trends by establishing a mobility management function that matches callers to the program that best fits their mobility needs and functional abilities.
-Mobility management efforts have been strongly supported by the Alameda County Transportation Commission (Alameda CTC) as a way to ensure user-friendly service provision.
+Mobility management efforts have been strongly supported by Alameda CTC as a way to ensure user-friendly service provision.